Boeing CEO sees slow airline rebound, no dividend for 'years' - RFI

 Boeing's head said Monday that restoring the dividend could take three to five years as the company girds for a slow air travel recovery in the wake of the coronavirus crisis.

-Chief Executive David Calhoun said it could take "years" to resume dividends after halting the payments in March, signaling that paying back debt and keeping up its manufacturing supply chain were bigger priorities for the forseeable future.
+The comment from Chief Executive David Calhoun was a signal that paying back debt and keeping up Boeing's manufacturing supply chain were bigger priorities than paying dividends for the forseeable future.

-Speaking at the company's annual meeting, Calhoun offered a sober outlook on the near-term prospects for commercial air travel in the wake of a virus that is projected to cost the industry hundreds of billions of dollars in 2020 revenues.
+Speaking at the company's annual meeting, Calhoun offered a sober outlook on the near-term prospects for commercial air travel in the wake of the virus that is projected to cost the airline industry an estimated $314 billions in 2020 revenues, potentially felling some carriers.

-Calhoun said it could take two to three years for commercial airline travel to return to the level prior to the coronavirus crisis.
+"Based on what we know now, we expect it will take two to three years for travel to return to 2019 levels and an additional few years beyond that for the industry's long-term trend growth to return," Calhoun said.

+Even before COVID-19 broke out, Boeing was already under pressure after two crashes of its 737 MAX killed 346 people, leading to a global grounding since March 2019.

 Boeing is expected to soon initiate talks with the US Treasury on potential federal support for the aviation giant.
 Boeing has not said definitively whether it will take federal aid.